pl31/heroku-jupyter/README.md

 # heroku-jupyter

 Use this application to deploy [Jupyter Notebook](https://jupyter.org/) to heroku or CloudFoundry.
-If a postres database is available, [pgcontents](https://github.com/quantopian/pgcontents) is used as notebook storage.
+If a postgres database is available, [pgcontents](https://github.com/quantopian/pgcontents) is used as notebook storage.

 ## Quick start